ThorstenDoherr/searchengine/SE/searchengine.md

 - To retrain the network with different settings: delete the seml.brn file.
 - To retrain the network with different retention: additionally delete the training.dta file.
 - To retrain the network after changes to the sample file(s): additionally delete the sample.dta file.
-- To retrain the network after changes to meta.txt: additionally delete the meta.dta file.
+- To retrain the network after changes to meta.txt: additionally delete the meta\*\.dta files.

 **Settings:**
 - default - global default if "equal" assignment in the candidate block header is missing: